Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/strips/introduction.rst

 ************

 .. figure:: /images/editors_vse_sequencer_strips_introduction_strip-graphic.svg
-   vse-todo 2.8 rename hard offset -> hold offset

    Strip schematic.

+   ..
+TODO2.8(sequencer): rename hard offset -> hold offset

 A strip is a container which carries frames provided by one or more sources (input).
 It is defined by a *Start Frame* and a *Length*, and is displayed as a colored horizontal rectangle.